marcinkuzminski/rhodecode/README.rst

 Incoming / Plans
 ----------------

-- Project grouping
-- Server side tagging
-- Server side code edit
 - Finer granular permissions (per branch or subrepo)
 - SSH based authentication with server side key management
 - Code review (probably based on hg-review)
 - Full git_ support, with push/pull server (currently in beta tests)
-- Redmine integration
+- Redmine and other bugtrackers integration
 - Commit based built in wiki system
 - More statistics and graph (global annotation + some more statistics)
 - Other advancements as development continues (or you can of course make